Levies are for Learning!

 State legislation in 2017 forced districts to lower their local levy rates.
 The impact of that legislation left districts struggling to continue to provide levy-funded programs and services their voters asked for.
-From 2013 through the current year, our average levy rate per $1,000 in Centralia has been $2.66.
+From 2010 through 2019, our average levy rate per $1,000 in Centralia has been $2.48 per $1,000.

 Please email additional questions to firstname.lastname@example.org or call 360-330-7600.